roberthaworth1234/Be-Review/ReadMe.md

 npm run setup-dbs
 ```

-lastly you will need to create a knexfile.js still inside the be-nc-news file directory.
+lastly you will need to create a knexfile.js, inside the be-nc-news file directory.
 Which will be your Knex config connection to the test or dev database.
-If you are a linux user, contains your machines psql username and password.
+If you are a linux user, this will contain your username and password.
 Use the following code for your the knexfile.

 ```js
 const ENV = process.env.NODE_ENV || "development";